eshita19/spring-boot/README.md

    7. `ApplicationFailedEvent`: An ApplicationFailedEvent is sent if there is an exception on startup.
    8. `@ContextRefreshedEvent`: When the applicationcontext is refreshed.
    9. `@WebServerInitializedEvent`: When the webserver is ready.

+ - **Passing arguments to application**:
+   1. ApplicationArguments bean can be injected to access arguments passed to application.

 ## Rest API